hackerb9/tokenize/README.md

 1 I=-1
 10 I=I+1: IF I MOD 1000 THEN 10 ELSE I=0
 10 PRINT: PRINT
-10 PRINT "This is line ten."
+10 PRINT "This is line ten. ";
 10 PRINT "This is also line ten."
 5  PRINT "Line five runs after line ten."
-10 PRINT "Where would GOTO 10 go?"
+10 PRINT "Where would 7 GOTO 10 go?"
-15 PRINT "  (The following line is 7 GOTO 10)"
 7 GOTO 10
 8 ERROR "Line 8 is skipped by GOTO 10."
-10 PRINT: PRINT "It goes to the *next* line ten!"
+10 PRINT: PRINT "    It goes to the *next* line ten!"
 10 FOR T=0 TO 1000: NEXT T
-10 PRINT "Exceptions: Goes to *first* line ten"
+10 PRINT "However, it searches from the top when"
-10 PRINT "  if the current line is ten, or"
+10 PRINT " A) 10 GOTO 10, or"
-10 PRINT "  if a line number > 10 is seen."
+10 PRINT " B) a line number > 10 is seen."
 10
 10 'Shouldn't 10 GOTO 10 go to itself?
 10 'It shouldn't have to search at all.